lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 ## National Human Adipose Tissue Survey (NHATS) (1970-1989)

 This program was conducted between 1970-1989 by the EPA of the United States.
-It collected adipose tissue samples from sugeons and medical examiners across the U.S. to monitor the prevalence of lipophilic toxic substances.
+It collected adipose tissue samples from surgeons and medical examiners across the U.S. to monitor the prevalence of lipophilic toxic substances.
 It provided critical baseline data on the body burden of persistent organic pollutants like PCBs and organochlorine pesticides.
 It was **discontinued in 1989** as the focus shifted to the National Health and Nutrition Examination Survey (NHANES) which relies on blood and urine samples (more convenient but missing important tissue data).

 It's important to note that NHATS was not discontinued because it failed scientifically.
 It was discontinued in 1989 largely due to budget cuts and a bureaucratic shift toward 'easier' fluids-based monitoring.

-In fact, a 1991 National Academy of Sciences report strongly recommended restarting the program, noting that fluid monitoring was insufficient for persistent pollutants.
-They requested an annual budget of $25–50 million to maintain the tissue archive, which is a fraction of what we spend on healthcare for the diseases these pollutants likely exacerbate.
-That funding never materialized, and the program has remained dormant for over thirty years.
+In fact, a 1991 National Academy of Sciences report strongly recommended continuing and redesigning the program, noting that fluid monitoring was insufficient for persistent pollutants.
+The report observed that funding "up to $25–50 million per year suggested by heads of other agencies could be put to good use" for a comprehensive tissue monitoring program, a fraction of what we spend on healthcare for the diseases these pollutants may exacerbate.
+That level of funding never materialized, and the program has remained dormant for over thirty years.

 ### The Policy Failure: Surveillance vs. Modeling